cgrates/osipsdagram/README.md

 ========================================
 [![Build Status](https://secure.travis-ci.org/cgrates/cgrates.png)](http://travis-ci.org/cgrates/osipsdagram)

 It offers both remote MI commands as well as UDP Event handler Server with auto subscribe.
+One can instantiate a signle connection or a pool of connections if concurrency is required.

 ## Installation ##